quadsurf/es2015-with-babeljs/02_ES6_Part_1.md

   _words: ['meow', 'mrow', 'purr'],
   sounds: function () {
     this._words.forEach((w) => {
-      console.log(this._name + ' goes ' + w);
+      // NOTE: this refers to cat inside the forEach because arrow function binds parent's this. console.log(this._name + ' goes ' + w);
       return this;
     })